Grodzka Gate – NN Theatre: Henio Zytomirski

-Henio Żytomirski is a Jewish boy that was born and brought up in Lublin.
-At the age of nine he was murdered in a gas chamber at Majdanek concentration camp.
+Henio Żytomirski is a Jewish boy who was born and brought up in Lublin.
+At the age of nine, he was murdered in a gas chamber at Majdanek concentration camp.

-The part of exposition in the "Grodzka Gate" is devoted to Henio Żytomirski.
-Apart from that the centre organisers different commemorating events on regular basis such as «Listy do Henia».
+The part of the exposition in the "Grodzka Gate" is devoted to Henio Żytomirski.
+Apart from that, the centre organizes different commemorative events on a regular basis, such as «Listy do Henia».
 There was also Henio's profile on Facebook.
 Henio's profile was moderated by Piotr Brożek, the Grodzka Gate employee.
-On boy's behalf he was sharing pictures and posts in Polish.
+On the boy's behalf, he was sharing pictures and posts in Polish.
 Eventually, the profile gained friends among foreigners, who translated it into their mother tongues.
-The centre collected a sizable piece of data about Henio (including the letters and pictures sent by his family to the relatives), that enabled it to create a rather in-depth reconstruction of boy's life.
-But due to the violation of Facebook regulations (creating an impostors account) Henio Żytomirski page was deleted in July 2010.
+The centre collected a sizable piece of data about Henio (including the letters and pictures sent by his family to the relatives), which enabled it to create a rather in-depth reconstruction of the boy's life.
+But due to the violation of Facebook regulations (creating an impostor account), Henio Żytomirski's page was deleted in July 2010.

 Oral history

-Since 1998 the "Grodzka Gate" has been implementing the project «Historia Mówiona» ("The Oral History Programme").
-It is based on collecting of audio and video recorded memories of witnesses of various historical events.
+Since 1998, the "Grodzka Gate" has been implementing the project «Historia Mówiona» ("The Oral History Programme").
+It is based on collecting audio and video recorded memories of witnesses of various historical events.
 Pursuant to oral history guidelines, the "Grodzka Gate" collected memories of almost 2,000 people and recordings of more than 3,000 hours of audio and video materials.
 The main topics of the interviews are mundane life, education, intercultural reciprocity, World War II, The Holocaust, Polish-Jewish relations during the war and opposition and underground publishing during the years of The Polish People's Republic.
-Gathered materials constitute the largest collection of this kind in Poland, which is available in the Internet.
+Gathered materials constitute the largest collection of this kind in Poland, which is available on the Internet.
 Every file fulfills the requirements of The Dublin Core Metadata Initiative and is stored in the system dLibra.

-Compiled data is actively applied to other projects carried out by the centre, such as exhibitions, installations, paratheatrical plays, educational activities etc., so as to create a proper atmosphere and "breathe in some life" and personality into history.
+Compiled data is actively applied to other projects carried out by the centre, such as exhibitions, installations, paratheatrical plays, educational activities, etc., to create a proper atmosphere and "breathe in some life" and personality into history.